bloomberg/bde-tools/docs/docs/bbs/reference/code_generation.rst

-After the generation templates are written and the initial code generation is done (e.g., `Writing Parameter Packs`_ and `Initial simulation tool usage`_, below), the ongoing use of the code generators is transparent to any user of the ``cmake_build.py`` tool.
+After the generation templates are written and the initial code generation is done (e.g., `Writing Parameter Packs`_ and `Initial simulation tool usage`_, below), the ongoing use of the code generators is transparent to any user of the ``bbs_build`` tool.

-Users set up their environment as usual, then run the ``cmake_build.py configure`` step, which sets up the rules for re-generating the target files if necessary:
+Users set up their environment as usual, then run the ``bbs_build configure`` step, which sets up the rules for re-generating the target files if necessary:

   .. code-block:: shell

-    $ cmake_build.py configure
+    $ bbs_build configure
         ...
         -- Looking for pthread_create in pthread - found
         -- Found Threads: TRUE